 Attitude, Attitude, Attitude

-Becoming a local is the most crucial aspect in the art of moving to a new city.
+Becoming a local is the most crucial aspect of the art of moving to a new city.
 If you approach this with the right attitude, you’ll easily make friends.
 Approach it with the wrong attitude and you’ll likely “feel” unwelcome because you are!

 First, throw out all of your past reference points and open yourself up to discovering how the locals live.
 Focus on learning and appreciating and avoid comparing (to where you came from) and critiquing.
 This means that in all your conversations with locals you do not talk about how things are done where you came from.
 None of that matters now.
 You’re a newbie and newbies listen, learn, ask questions, and do very little talking.
 At least they do if they want to be liked.